 Why Are Breast Self-Exams Important?

-As many as diagnosed with breast cancer sought out diagnoses after detecting a lump during a breast self-exam, according to the National Breast Cancer Foundation.
+As many as 40% of women diagnosed with breast cancer sought out diagnoses after detecting a lump during a breast self-exam, according to the National Breast Cancer Foundation.
 With this in mind, women of all ages should feel empowered to take an active role in their own health by monitoring for changes in their body and speaking up when a concern arises.

 How Often You Should Perform a Breast Self-Exam